sanjeevai/ML-Capstone/report.md

 Distribution of class labels showed some interesting results.
 This is the distribution of the class variables before applying feature scaling:
 ![Alt Text](img/class_labels.png)

 There are outliers at 0.0 in distribution of retention rates.
 53 observations have such value.
-We have to keep these observation because this is not an outlier,
+We have to remove these entries because no U.S. college has zero retention rate.
+On an average retention rate is 71%<sup>[9]</sup>.
+This information can be concluded from the distribution of retention rate.

 ### Algorithms and Techniques

 We have one benchmark model and 5 other supervised regression models.
 Below is the explanation of each model: